 ICONIC HOUSES OF LBC

 Several Long Beach homes have been featured prominently in films.
-Donnie Darko‘s house (4225 Country Club Dr) is just down the street from Ferris Bueller‘s (4160 Country Club Dr), the latter which was also seen in Red Dragon and Not Another Teen Movie.
-The house from American Pie 2 (4153 Cedar Ave) and the house in Dinner for Schmucks (2010) are also in Long Beach.
+Donnie Darko‘s house (4225 Country Club Drive) is just down the street from Ferris Bueller’s (4160 Country Club Drive), the latter of which was also seen in Red Dragon and Not Another Teen Movie.
+The house from American Pie 2 (4153 Cedar Avenue) and the house in Dinner for Schmucks (2010) are also in Long Beach.

 The Skinny House (708 Gladys Avenue) in Rose Park is the nation’s skinniest house.
 The stuccoed Tudor-style house was built on a lot measuring 3 by 15 meters in 1932 by Ian Newton Rummonds, who received the land as a repayment for a $100 loan one year earlier.
 I’m pretty sure it’s never been used in any films…

 ICONIC SCHOOLS OF LONG BEACH

 Long Beach Polytechnic High School was featured in Coach Carter, The Other Sister, and American Pie.
 Juan Rodriguez Cabrillo High School is used for the soon-to-be-canceled television series, Glee.
 Jordan High School was also used in Coach Carter as well as Joan of Arcadia and The Soloist.
 Long Beach Woodrow Wilson High School was featured in Alvin and the Chipmunks – The Squeakquel and was the subject of the film Freedom Writers.
 Cal State Long Beach was featured in WarGames and Starship Troopers.